top of page

 Prayer for the Baptized

-Pastor We give you thanks, O Holy One, mother and father of all the faithful, for Michael and for the grace acknowledged here today in water and the Holy Spirit.
+Pastor: We give you thanks, O Holy One, for Laila and for the grace acknowledged here today in water and the Holy Spirit.
 Embrace us all as your children in the one household of your love.
-Grant us grace to receive, nurture, and befriend our new brother in Christ.
+Grant us grace to receive, nurture, and befriend our new sister in Christ.

 Listening for God